 1) Experience in an interdisciplinary college mental health treatment setting 2) Experience in brief intervention and mental health crisis assessment 3) Experience in group therapy 4) Experience in consultation and collaboration with campus or community partners and provision of outreach including experience developing campus-wide programs that focus on serving TGD students 5) Experience with electronic health record system 6) Demonstrated attentiveness to intersectionality & health disparities, and a commitment to continued development of cultural competencies 7) Supervision of trainees 8) Experience participating in quality improvement initiatives 9) Experience participating in multidisciplinary teams including medical providers and/or academic faculty/staff.

-Required PSY - Psychologist - State Licensure Must be licensed, license eligible, or obtain licensure as a Psychologist in the state of Wisconsin within one year of hire.
+Required LPC - Licensed Professional Counselor Must be licensed, eligible for license, or obtain licensure to practice independently in the state of Wisconsin within the first year of hire.

 Full Time: 100%